WasiqulIslam/Calculator/README.md

 # calculator

-A functional calculator for Android.
+A functional calculator for Android developed in Flutter (Dart language).